Peter McQueen: Career

 Influenced by the thought of the Shawnee prophet Tenskwatawa and his brother, the chief Tecumseh, McQueen was one of several young Creek prophets who envisioned the expulsion of the European Americans from Native American lands.
 They were angered by the failure of Big Warrior and other assimilated Creek headmen to be more responsive to their people.
 The traditional lines of communication had been disrupted by Benjamin Hawkins, the US Superintendent of Indian Affairs in the Southeast, who lived among the Creek.
 McQueen became aligned with the Red Stick faction of the Upper Creek, who were trying to resist assimilation and to restore traditional culture and religion.

-Conflicts rose between the Upper Creek towns and the Lower Creek, who had adopted more European-American ways, developing into violence in the spring of 1813.
-The Red Sticks began to attack plantations of their enemies, destroying crops and livestock.
+Conflicts rose between the Upper Creek towns and the Lower Creek, who had adopted more European-American ways, in part by their locations closer to European Americans, where interaction occurred more frequently.
+Some of the Lower Creek became wealthy by developing individual plantations, acquiring enslaved African Americans, and operating businesses.
+Tensions between the factions began developing into violence in the spring of 1813.
+The Red Sticks began to attack plantations of their enemies, destroying both crops and livestock.

-That July, McQueen commanded a party of Red Sticks who went to Spanish Florida to procure arms.
+That July, McQueen commanded a party of Red Sticks who went to Pensacola in Spanish Florida to procure arms.
 On their return to present-day Alabama, they were ambushed by territorial militia and scattered.
 The Red Sticks regrouped and defeated the militia who were looting their packs, at what became called the Battle of Burnt Corn.
 European-American settlers on the frontier became alarmed and started spending more time in fortified settlements.

 The next month, in August 1813, McQueen took part in the attack on Fort Mims, in the Tensaw, Alabama area.
-It was a center of plantations owned by mixed-race Creek, believed by the Red Sticks to have left core Creek values.
-The assault on the fort became a massacre of most of the refugees within.
+It was a center of plantations owned by mixed-race Creek.
+The Red Sticks believed such men to have left core Creek values.
+The assault on the fort became a massacre of most of the militia and refugees within.
 The Red Sticks killed a total of nearly 500 Lower Creek and European-American settlers.

-Together with numerous other Red Stick warriors, McQueen later faced Colonel Andrew Jackson, who commanded state militias from Tennessee, Georgia, and the Mississippi Territory, as well as allied Lower Creek and Cherokee warriors, at the Battle of Horseshoe Bend in 1814.
-Altogether in the Creek War nearly 3,000 Creek died, many of the Upper Towns were destroyed, and the Upper Creek lost much of their stores of food.
+Together with numerous other Red Stick warriors, McQueen later faced Colonel Andrew Jackson, who commanded state militias from Tennessee, Georgia, and the Mississippi Territory, and allied Lower Creek and Cherokee warriors, at the Battle of Horseshoe Bend in 1814.
+Jackson's forces won.

+Altogether in the Creek War nearly 3,000 Creek died, many of the Upper Towns were destroyed, and the Upper Creek lost much of their stores of food, threatening them with starvation that winter.
 The prophet's people had slaughtered livestock in the early days of the conflict; later one side and another had destroyed more livestock, as well as stored foods.
 As they had planted hardly any crops during 1813-1814, they suffered severely from shortages and want.

-Defeated by Jackson's forces, many surviving Red Stick warriors, including McQueen, retreated south into central Florida (see Angola, Florida).
+Attacked by Jackson's forces during the First Seminole War in April 1818 at an engagement fought near the Econfina River, many surviving Red Stick warriors, including McQueen, retreated south into the Florida peninsula.
+A sister of McQueen has been referenced as a grandmother of Osceola.